viasv39/Documentation/how-to/making-updates.md

 1. Navigate to the [Github repo](https://github.com/danielmj/CSC190)
 2. Click "Fork" in the top right.
 This will essentially make a copy of the repo and put it in your profile.
-3. Navigate to your fork: `https://github.com/<your-github-username>/CSC190` replacing `<your-github-username>` with your github handle.
+3. Navigate to your fork: `https://github.com/<your-github-username>/CSC190` replacing `<your-github-username>` with your Github handle.
 4. Copy the url next to "HTTPS"

 ### Creating Local Clone